steve1281/helloworld_package/TUTORIAL.md

 ## Some setup notes
 ```
 You will want to git init
-You will want to virtualenv env
+You will want to virtualenv env  (or a python3 -m venv env )
 ```

 ## Make a package